For Members of the U.S. Armed Forces

-CGCC participates in the federally sponsored Direct Loan (William D. Ford Federal Direct Loan) Program which offers student loans through the federal government.
+CGCC participates in the William D. Ford Federal Direct Loan Program, which offers student loans through the federal government.

 When you accept an offered Federal Direct Loan at CGCC, you will borrow from the federal government and receive funds directly through CGCC.

-It is important that you carefully consider your need to borrow since these loans must be repaid.
+It is important that you carefully assess how much - or whether - you need to borrow since these loans must be repaid.